1.Preface

 HTTPS

-CORS Support
+CORS

-About RedSync Proxy
+RedSync Proxy

 RedSync Proxy logs the access to Redmine.
 It includes the server name, path, and parameters included in the URL.
 However, it does not include any data exchanged between Trello and Redmine.

-Use of RedSync Proxy may cause performance decrease due to the network latency etc.
+Use of RedSync Proxy may cause a performance decrease due to network latency, etc. We recommend using CORS if possible.

 Installation